FAQs

 - What is included in each lesson?

-- Every lesson includes a classic rock song, a groove chart that teaches how to play the song in a rock band, a rock theory or dexterity exercise related to the song, and an improvisation exercise.
-All lessons include an instructional video as well as the sheet music.
+- Every lesson teaches how to play a classic rock song; including a groove chart that teaches how to play the song in a rock band, a rock theory or dexterity exercise related to the song, and an improvisation exercise that teaches how to improvise over the song’s chord structure.
+All lessons include instructional videos as well as the sheet music.

 - How long does a lesson last?

-- With an annual membership you will have unlimited access to all 26 lessons.
-You can download, print, or view any lesson, anytime. irocku posts a different lesson every other week but you can choose to work on any lesson, anytime and at whatever pace you desire.
+- Web access to memberships and individual song purchases lasts a year.
+During that period you are free to download the printed lessons onto your computer for permanent access.
+With an annual membership you will have unlimited access to all of the irocku lessons.
+You can download, print, or view any lesson, anytime.
+For annual members irocku posts a different lesson every other week but you can choose to work on any lesson, anytime and at whatever pace you desire.
 Within each lesson you will learn the song, some cool rock techniques, and you will learn how to improvise.

 - Does the sheet music for the lesson also include the chords?